Transportation Strikes in France 2023

 Visit The Panthéon in Paris – Hommage to the Grands Hommes

-The Panthéon of Paris is one of the main landmarks in the city.
-It is located in the Latin Quarter in Paris 5, not far from the University of Sorbonne or the Luxembourg Gardens.
+The Panthéon of Paris is one of the most famous buildings in Paris.
+It is located in the Latin Quarter, in the fifth Arrondissement, not far from the University of Sorbonne or the Luxembourg Gardens.

 The Panthéon in Paris was commissioned in 1764 by King Louis XV who wanted to build a church dedicated to Sainte-Geneviève, the saint patron of Paris.